mozilla-bteam/bmo/docs/en/rst/using/finding.rst

 However, the search::

-    CC   does not contain the string   "@mozilla.org"
+    Subscriber   does not contain the string   "@mozilla.org"

-would find every bug where anyone on the CC list did not contain "@mozilla.org" while::
+would find every bug where anyone on the Subscriber list did not contain "@mozilla.org" while::

-    NOT ( CC   contains the string   "@mozilla.org" )
+    NOT ( Subscriber   contains the string   "@mozilla.org" )

-would find every bug where there was nobody on the CC list who did contain the string.
+would find every bug where there was nobody on the Subscriber list who did contain the string.
 Similarly, the use of negation also permits complex expressions to be built using terms OR'd together and then negated.
 Negation permits queries such as::